So, you’re looking for the best places for solo female travel?

 Onwards to Canada: the land of open landscapes, long highways and incredibly friendly locals.
 I’ve been lucky enough to visit Canada a handful of times over the past few years and each visit is better than the last.
 Cities like Vancouver are a great place to start, however my all time favourite experience was driving the Icefields Parkway.
 There’s something so magical and surreal about a length road trip on your own.

 Germany will forever hold a special place in my heart as it is the first country I ever lived as an expat.
-Around 6 years ago I grew tired of non stop travels and after a year on the road, I settled in Berlin for a few months.
+Around 6 years ago I grew tired of non-stop travels and after a year on the road, I settled in Berlin for a few months.
+It was one of the best experiences of my life for so many reasons.
+But most of all, I just loved German culture.
+There always seems to be something quirky to experience or enjoy, especially in Berlin.
 Germany is a great country to explore solo by train and even better, to live as an expat.
 Berlin is full of them!

 I’ve always wanted to explore the countryside of France with a boyfriend (probably French) in tow.
 But guess what?
 Life had other plans.
 I visited the countryside of France solo and had a blast.
+There’s something so endlessly romantic about this country, that it took me a while to want to visit alone.
+But once I did, I wished I had done it sooner.
 Europe is filled with great destinations for solo travellers so don’t just stop there.
 Scan the rest of this article for some great add-ons!

 Spain is one such perfect add-on for your European itinerary.
 I’d recommend a solid three month stint in Europe if you really want to see it all.
 Alternatively if time is not on your side, you can really see a lot of the continent in just one month.
 A great itinerary would include France, Spain, Italy and Croatia.
 Whilst in Spain, make sure you don’t miss Barcelona – this city has my heart!